christophermayfield/thesisprogress/dailythoughts.md

 #February 23rd, 2019

 I am feeling a bit better right now.
 I haven't gone to the doctor regarding the stuff that is going on in my health.

+#February 25th, 2019

+I don't know why, but I am having some onset anxiety.
+T There is no reason to be.